hazelweakly/nix-environments/README.md

 - Project name (the repo name in GitHub)
 - src should point to `./.`
+  - It can be set explicitly to `null` in order to avoid copying the repo into the nix store.
+    Do note that nix flakes typically copy the repo into the nix store anyway so there's not much point to setting it to `null` yet.
 - packages: anything else to add to the dev shell

 ### Preset